 While many forms of workplace discrimination surround an employee being passed over for a promotion, failure to secure a job, get a pay raise, and so forth, employees are also entitled to a safe and secure working environment.
 In the case we are discussing today, this is a case of a hostile work environment rather than what is considered quid pro quo sexual harassment.
 Both of these situations are sufficient grounds for legal action.

-Contact our Trenton Workers’ Rights Discrimination Attorneys Today
+Contact our Hamilton Workers’ Rights Discrimination Attorneys Today